Senior Associate, Zurich

-Michael Schüepp supports the firm’s ICT & Digital group as an associate.
+Michael Schüepp supports the firm’s ICT & Digital group as a senior associate.
 He has wide-ranging experience in legal matters regarding the design and implementation of internet and e-commerce activities.

 Michael Schüepp is also a lecturer in e-commerce law at the University of Applied Sciences in Business Administration Zurich (HWZ).
 He is fluent in German, English and French.